-If a rental property in Florida fails to meet legally required health and safety standards, tenants have the right to report their landlord to local public officials who may choose to follow up, inspect the property and cite the landlord for such violations.
+Florida tenants can report properties that fail to meet health and safety standards to local officials.
+These officials may choose to follow up, inspect the property, and cite the landlord for any violations.

 What Are Considered Unsafe Living Conditions in Florida?